id-studiolab/Digital-Interfaces/assignments/07+08-animistic-design/index.md

 &nbsp;&nbsp;&nbsp;“Keep checking — act when it’s time.”

 ---
-### Assignment goal
+## Assignment goal
 In this assignment, you will use non-blocking code to create more complex interactive behaviors.
 Your object must have:
-- At least two opposing behavioral states
+- At least two opposing behavioral states (e.g., calm/agitated, shy/curious, sleeping/awake)
-- State changes triggered by sensor input
+- State changes triggered by sensor input (e.g., buttons, sliders, distance, movement)
 - Behaviors expressed through outputs (e.g. LEDs, sound, movement)

 This approach is essential for creating systems that feel responsive, reactive, and alive.